Extended Formulations for Independence Polytopes of Regular Matroids: Regular Matroids

 A much more general family of matroids comprising graphic and cographic matroids is the class of \emph{linear matroids}.
 Given a matrix $ A \in \F^{p \times q} $ with entries in some field $ \F $, we denote by

-the (set of independent sets of the) matroid defined by~$ A $, where $ \idmat $ is the $ p \times p $-identity matrix.
-Therefore, the cardinality of the ground set of $ \matroid[A][\F] $ is $ p + q $, i.e., the number columns of the \emph{identity-extension} $(\idmat,A)$ of the matrix~$A$.
+the (set of independent sets of the) matroid defined by~$ A $, where $ \idmat $ is the $ p \times p $-identity matrix and $ (\idmat \ A)_{\star,I} $ denotes the submatrix of $ ( \idmat \ A ) $ consisting of all rows but only the columns~$ I $.
+Therefore, the cardinality of the ground set of $ \matroid[A][\F] $ is $ p + q $, i.e., the number columns of the \emph{identity-extension} $(\idmat \ A)$ of the matrix~$A$.
 Note that this use of notation differs, e.g., from Oxley~\cite{Oxley92}, but is in accordance to Schrijver's book~\cite[Chap.
 19]{Schrijver86}.
 Here, we allow $ A $ to have $q=0$ columns (in which case $ \matroid[A][\F] $ is a \emph{free matroid} on $ p $ elements with all subsets being independent) or $p=0$ rows (in which case $ \matroid[A][\F] $ is a matroid on $ q $ elements such that the empty set is the only independent set), but we will always have $p+q>0$.
 If a matroid $ \matroid $ is isomorphic to $ \matroid[A][\F] $ for some matrix $ A $ and some field $ \F $, we say that $ \matroid $ can be \emph{represented} (by $ A $) over $ \F $.
 The class of linear matroids consists of all matroids that can be represented over some field.

 In this paper, we focus on the well-known class of matroids that can be represented over every field, namely \emph{regular matroids}.
 It can be shown that a matroid is regular if and only if it can be represented by a totally-unimodular matrix over $ \R $ (see, e.g., \cite[Chap.~19]{Schrijver86}).
 Note that for a totally-unimodular matrix $ A $, the matroid $ \matroid[A][\F] $ does not depend on the specific choice of the field $ \F $.
 Thus, we will mainly work over the most simple field $ \F_2 $, with two elements.